 CARGO_PKG_LICENSE— The license from the manifest of your package.

 CARGO_PKG_LICENSE_FILE— The license file from the manifest of your package.

-CARGO_BIN_NAME— The name of the binary that is currently being compiled (if it is a binary).
+CARGO_BIN_NAME— The name of the binary that is currently being compiled.
+Only set for binaries or binary examples.
 This name does not include any file extension, such as

 OUT_DIR— If the package has a build script, this is set to the folder where the build script should place its output.
 See below for more information.
 (Only set during compilation.)